 Our Public Governance team connects corruption research with anti-corruption practice.
 Often working with other Basel Institute teams and partners, we analyse existing and emerging approaches to address corruption.
 We also test if and how they can work in practice in different contexts.

-This is because corruption and governance are complex phenomena which vary in shape, intensity and root causes.
+Our work approach is based on the acknowledgement that corruption and governance are complex phenomena which vary in shape, intensity and root causes.
 Off-the-shelf interventions don’t work: only by building a bridge between research and practice can we find sustainable, feasible and pragmatic ways to reduce corruption and improve governance in different contexts.

 With our research, and through piloting new intervention methods, we help find smarter ways or new tools to prevent corruption.
-These inform our technical assistance and training services for partner agencies and donors, helping these succeed in their anti-corruption goals.
+Among these tools are our corruption diagnoses – encompassing political economy analysis, stakeholder/resource mapping and options for programming – and anti-corruption strategy development.
+We provide these services to partner agencies and donors in their work worldwide, helping these succeed in their anti-corruption goals.

 We also share our findings from the field at global policy forums on governance and anti-corruption, in university teaching halls, and globally through our fully open-access research publications.